sentinel apply command is used to execute a policy locally for development

 sentinel apply [options] POLICY

 This command executes the policy file at the path specified by POLICY.
+In addition to a path to a policy, POLICY can reference a label of a policy entry in the configuration.

 Use the exit code of this command to determine the exact status of the policy